 We also aim to be a hub for Australasian moral and political philosophy, and to this end organise (together with the University of Sydney) an annual moral philosophy workshop at the ANU's beach campus at Kioloa, as well as a workshop for Australasian honours and masters students with an interest in pursuing a career in philosophy.

-We have a highly active graduate student community, and graduates from the programme have gone on to tenure-track roles in leading institutions, such as Holly Lawford-Smith, now at the University of Sheffield, Stephanie Collins at the University of Manchester, Luara Ferracioli at the University of Amsterdam, Jon Herington at Kansas State, and Rosa Terlazzo at Kansas State.
+We have a highly active graduate student community, and graduates from the programme have gone on to tenure-track roles in leading institutions, such as Holly Lawford-Smith, now at the University of Melbourne, Stephanie Collins at the University of Manchester, Luara Ferracioli at the University of Sydney, Jon Herington at Kansas State, and Rosa Terlazzo at Kansas State.
 The Ph.D program at the RSSS School of Philosophy is unique for its combination of the prestige of the Department with unparalleled access both to the faculty here, and to the myriad international visitors.
 We welcome all competitive applications, especially those from people from groups that have historically been underrepresented in philosophy, in particular women and people with Aboriginal and Torres Strait islander backgrounds.